MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 # go into a loop
 local_mqttclient.loop_forever()
 ```
-Set LOCAL_MQTT_PORT to be your NodePort value and if you are not running on your Jetson, set LOCAL_MQTT_HOST to your Jetson's IP address.
+Set LOCAL_MQTT_PORT to be your NodePort value and if you are not running in your VM, set LOCAL_MQTT_HOST to your VM's IP address.

 Run your listener.